hayamij/hayamij/README.md

 ### 🧊 Personality Stack
 > `Difficult` + `Diligent` + `Detail-oriented`
 > If something’s worth doing, it’s worth doing right — or not at all.

 ---

-### 🌸 When I’m not coding...
-I might be:
-- 📷 Capturing light through a lens
-- 📚 Reading romcom manga
-- 🍜 Watching anime with way too much emotion

----

-### 📎 Connect?
-Not looking for work at the moment, just vibing with code and side projects.
-But feel free to explore or say hi via Discord: `hayamij`

----